dabigc/filtarr/README.md

 # State file location (optional)
 [state]
-path = "~/.config/findarr/state.json"
+path = "~/.config/filtarr/state.json"
 ```

 ### Timeout Considerations

 Searching for releases on popular media (e.g., "The Matrix") can take significant time as Radarr/Sonarr queries multiple indexers.
 The default timeout is 120 seconds.

 **If you're behind a reverse proxy** (nginx, Caddy, Traefik, Nginx Proxy Manager, etc.), you may need to increase the proxy timeout as well.
-The findarr client timeout won't help if your reverse proxy times out first.
+The filtarr client timeout won't help if your reverse proxy times out first.

 #### Nginx Proxy Manager